Roasted brown sugar carrots are sweet, buttery, and baked to caramelized perfection in just 30 minutes.

 STEP 2: Mix The Sauce

-In a large bowl, mix together ¼ cup melted salted butter, ⅓ cup brown sugar, 1 teaspoon cinnamon and ½ teaspoon salt.
+In a large bowl, mix together ¼ cup melted salted butter, ⅓ cup brown sugar, 1 tsp cinnamon and ½ tsp salt.

 STEP 3: Toss Carrots With Sauce